bsorav/superopt-project/README.md

    ```
 5. Run `make lt_results`
    * All binaries will be re-generated including ICC ones.
-   * An error should only happen if the path `ICC_INSTALL_DIR` is not correct or `icc` is not configured properly for building 32-bit binaries.
+   * An error should only occur if the path `ICC_INSTALL_DIR` is not correct or `icc` is not configured properly for building 32-bit binaries.

 ## Reproducing Table 4 results {#bzip2-tab-gen}